leopauly/Visual-tracking-from-a-Drone/README.md

 $ cd build
 $ cmake ..
 $ make

-5.Use the following command to run the binary file:
+5. Use the following command to run the binary file:
 $ ./ZED_with_OpenCV